Sooki Studio & Supply: A Creative Ceramic Haven in Frogtown, LA in Los Angeles, California

 Sooki Studio & Supply is a vibrant ceramic artist studio located in the heart of Frogtown, Los Angeles.
 This unique space is more than just a studio; it’s a creative community hub focused on supporting mental wellness and fostering artistic expression through ceramics.
 Members and visitors alike enjoy 24/7 access to spacious indoor and outdoor areas designed for handbuilding ceramics.
 The studio operates on thoughtful values of care, communication, and social consciousness, creating an inclusive environment particularly welcoming to LGBTQ+ and BIPOC makers.
 Its sliding scale membership options cater to both beginners and seasoned ceramic artists, ensuring accessibility and support for all skill levels.
 Besides ample studio access, members benefit from dedicated shelving space, discounted rates on studio services and supplies, and regular community potlucks which provide opportunities for learning, sharing ideas, and strengthening creative bonds.
 The studio also offers weekly to bi-weekly firing services that accommodate different ceramic firing needs.
 Located conveniently near the LA River bike path, Sooki Studio & Supply provides an inspiring escape where friends and makers can meet, collaborate, and grow artistically in a warm, welcoming environment.

-Here's what people think of Sooki Studio & Supply
+What people think of Sooki Studio & Supply, based on reviews

 As of recent, Sooki Studio & Supply holds a 5-star rating based on 32 reviews.